-PROGRAM OVERVIEW The directing program provides students the requisite skills and experience necessary to direct a theatrical production.
+PROGRAM OVERVIEW The Bachelor of Fine Arts in Directing program at Drake provides students the requisite skills and experience necessary to direct a theatrical production.
 The all-encompassing nature of the curriculum ensures students understand the workings of all areas of production.
 Students apply their knowledge in classroom directing assignments, and working alongside faculty directors as assistant directors.
-In addition, upperclassmen have the opportunity to submit proposals to direct both Student Theatre Production and main stage productions as part of the Drake Theatre season.
+In addition, upperclassmen have the opportunity to submit proposals to direct both Student Theatre Production and productions that are part of the Drake Theatre Main Stage season.

 FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members, 6 have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.